viamrobotics/docs/docs/appendix/local-configuration-file.md

 1. Navigate to [the Viam app](https://app.viam.com) and select the **Config** tab.
 1. Use **Builder** mode to add components and services, configure attributes, and map pin assignments.
 1. Then, switch to **Raw JSON** mode to be shown the equivalent JSON configuration to the settings you made in **Builder** mode.
-1. Download the JSON code to the board or computer you intend to run `viam-server` on.
+1. Download the JSON configuration to the board or computer you intend to run `viam-server` on.
-   You can click the **See full config** link to be shown this file in plaintext for easy copying.
+   You can click the **See full config** link to view this file in plaintext for easy copying.

 If you later need to make changes to your robot's configuration: